IntelAgir-Research-Group/ECSA-2026-ROS2GreenArch/README.md

 * **Systematic Mapping**: A dataset of 386 architectural decisions manually mapped from official documentation and meta-tickets.
 * **Green Decisions**: Identification of 44 energy-related design decisions (green decisions) through qualitative analysis.
 * **Code Implementation**: Mapping of key Pull Requests (PRs) providing pre- and post-change code versions for further investigation.
-* **Quality Analysis**: A static analysis dataset generated with **SonarQube** to support the investigation of software quality attributes like maintainability.

 ---